nathsagar96/json-placeholder-service/todo-service/README.md

 ## Overview

 This is a Spring Boot application that provides a RESTful API for managing todos.
-The API allows users to create, retrieve, update, and delete todos.
+The API allows clients to create, retrieve, update, and delete todos.
 Each todo contains a title, status and is associated with a user.